 - 2.1 The register is reviewed on a monthly basis during the Service's Corporate Management Team (CMT) meetings and by CMT members between these meetings if required.
 A copy of the risks relevant to the Human Resources Policy and Challenge Group are attached for your information and approval. - 2.2 Changes to individual risk ratings in the Corporate Risk Register: None.
-All risks that are reported to the Human Resources Policy and Challenge Group have been reviewed and there are no risk updates to report to Members. - 2.3 Updates to individual risks in the Corporate Risk Register: - CRR40: If there is a retirement of a large number of operational officers over a short period of time then we lose significant operational and managerial experience within the Service which could ultimately affect our Service Delivery and wider corporate functionality in the shorter term: The Corporate Management Team, in particular the Head of Human Resources and the Head of Training and Development regularly review the establishment figures of the Service.
-At the last HR Policy and Challenge Group Meeting in 2015 Members were advised of a Firefighter recruitment campaign to conclude in March 2016.
-Following a further review of the establishment which included the predicted turnover of operational staff, CMT have agreed to increase the number of wholetime recruits from 16 to 24 to accommodate the predicted projection shortfalls.
+All risks that are reported to the Human Resources Policy and Challenge Group have been reviewed and there are no risk updates to report to Members. - 2.3 Updates to individual risks in the Corporate Risk Register: - CRR40: If there is a retirement of a large number of operational officers over a short period of time then we lose significant operational and managerial experience within the Service which could ultimately affect our Service Delivery and wider corporate functionality in the shorter term: CRR 40 comprises of a number of actions and control measures necessary to assist in mitigating the risk to the Service.
+Progress against these actions are detailed below: - Manage the 'transfer in' process of new recruits: Based on establishment projections and historical analysis members of the Corporate Management Team (CMT) have supported a further wholetime transferee process alongside the selection and recruitment process for new wholetime firefighters.
+A blended approach was agreed by CMT for the Service to recruit 18 new firefighters alongside 6 transferees from other fire and rescue services. - CMT quarterly review of predicted establishment and recruitment needs at firefighter and officer level: As detailed above, CMT have agreed a total of 24 new entrants into the Service all of whom are currently subject to reference and other employment clearances. - Training and development succession planning and provision of budget to train newly appointed individuals in the core training programmes through anticipated vacancy management: CMT regularly monitor and review the number of leavers and retirees from the Service ensuring that any impacts as a result are managed.
+In facilitating the predicted turnover of staff across the Service and aid succession planning, training development and support needs are also reviewed including individual development portfolios to support role related activities.